lumagi/lumagi.github.io/_posts/2022-04-15-finding-arm-firmware-base-with-literal-pools.markdown

 Since the compiler always creates literal pools for code that accesses string constants, we can assume that some of the literal pool addresses we identified in the last step must point to the string literals that we found.
 We can now try out different base addresses and determine the number of literal pool addresses that correctly link up with the identified string constants.
 The base address that maximizes this function can be considered the correct base address (given that we have correctly selected our candidate base addresses).

 This algorithm turns our search into an optimization problem.
 The advantage of this is that we do not need to find all strings or all literal pools.
 As long as we find a sufficient number of samples, we can be sure that our algorithm will converge.
 However, it can also be considered somewhat of a brute-force method, and we need to be smart about what addresses we consider as possible load locations for the firmware.
 If we select an address range that is too broad, the algorithm will likely not terminate.
 Fortunately, the non-volatile memory of most embedded chips is rather small compared to the 32 bit address space.
-Additionally, we can assume the firmware addresses to be aligned to 0x4 or possibly 0x10 to further narrow down the search space.
+Additionally, we can assume the firmware addresses to be aligned to 0x4 or possibly even 0x10 boundaries to further narrow down the search space.

 ## Algorithm Implementation